tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 **Expected Output :** ```1 1 2 3 5 8 13 21 34```

 #10.
->Write a Python program which iterates the integers from 1 to 50.
+>Write a function which iterates the integers from 1 to 50.
 For multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
 For numbers which are multiples of both three and five print "FizzBuzz".

 **Sample Output :**
 ```